-Finding: The 1.46 acre portion of the subject property was annexed into the City of Salem in 1998, and is located within the Urban Growth Boundary (UGB).
+Finding: The 15.8 subject property was annexed into the City of Salem in 2007, and is located within the Urban Growth Boundary (UGB).
 The proposal does not affect the Urban Growth Boundary and is consistent with the goal to maintain a compact and efficient urban area.
 This proposal complies with Goal 14.